Xamarin is a software that needs no introduction. It is a name that has changed the face of cross-platform development today.

 And… what’s more!

-Earlier this month, Microsoft released support for .NET Standard Libraries for all Xamarin application, which means that this amazing software can now be used to work with .NET Standard Libraries too.
+Earlier this month, Microsoft released support for .NET Standard Libraries for all Xamarin applications, which means that this amazing software can now be used to work with .NET Standard Libraries too.
 While this includes developing and using local .NET Standard Libraries, this also includes adding .NET Standard Libraries from NuGet directly to the Xamarin apps.
 Moreover, it’s now convenient to share code across all .NET platforms, which also include the recently launched ASP.NET Core and .NET Core and platforms.

 Let us know about .Net libraries.